mbockgeorges/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Complete the source code and print last digit
-Write a program that prints the alphabet in lowercasse by a new line Write a program that prints the alphabets in lowercasse  and uppercase, followed by new line
+Write a program that prints the alphabet in lowercasse by a new line Write a program that prints the alphabets in lowercasse  and uppercase, followed by new line Write a program that prints the alphabet in lowercas, followed by new line prints all letters except q and e